 For the 2022 program, a juror from the 2020 program will return as a facilitator.
 Gordon Stratford will bring his experience as a design expert, former juror and Niagara resident.

 Gordon led the creative vision of HOK's multi-disciplinary Canadian design team from 1997 to 2017 as senior vice president and design principal.
 His design leadership is evidenced by a range of successful projects both nationally and globally.

-Gordon was a guest design critic and presenter at Ryerson and Toronto universities.
-He's a frequent panellist at design symposiums, and also a mentor in the Ontario Association of Architect's Internship in Architecture Programme.
+Gordon was a guest design critic and presenter at the Toronto Metropolitan University and the University of Toronto.
+He is a frequent panelist at design symposiums.
+He is also a mentor in the Ontario Association of Architect's Internship in Architecture Programme.